mikecbrant/typescript-tooling/.changeset/align-eslint-config-devdeps.md

 "@mikecbrant/eslint-config": major
 ---

-Breaking change: move ESLint core and all ESLint plugin/config packages from `dependencies` to `peerDependencies`.
-Consumers must now install these directly in their projects to use this shared config:
+Breaking change: adopt Option B dependency model.
+Only the following are required as peer dependencies for consumers:

 - `eslint`
+- `typescript`

+All ESLint plugin/config packages are now regular dependencies of `@mikecbrant/eslint-config` and will be installed transitively by consumers (no need to add them directly):

 - `@typescript-eslint/parser`
 - `@typescript-eslint/eslint-plugin`
 - `eslint-config-xo-typescript`